cschell/who-is-alyx/Readme.md

 The eye tracking data have been recorded with Unity and [SRanipal](https://forum.vive.com/topic/5642-sranipal-getting-started-steps/).
 The csv files contain the raw data recording from each session.

+### Physiological Data
+The physiological data was recoreder by using two wearable sensory devices:
+- Empatica E4 wristband:
+- Polar H10 chest strap:

 ## Known Issues

 There are some known issues with the dataset, please feel free to open an issue or write us if you find anything else.